ElizaYang/Civic-IoT-Hackathon/README.md

 # AT&T IoT Civic Hackathon - Indianapolis
 ## Project Title: Rest & Stop, a sexual harassment reporting data analysis web application
 This project was designed to compete for the 3rd annual AT&T IoT Civic Hackathon hosted at Indianapolis on April 20th, 2018.
 There was over 1100 hackathon participants, and over 40 teams registered.
-This team is one of the final 12 teams, was awarded the second place in data analysis, and won $1000 Amazon gift card dollar prize.
+This team was one of the final 12 teams, won the second place in data analysis, and was awarded $1000 Amazon gift card dollar prize.

 ### Project Description

 Report & Stop is a web application that solves under-reported sexual harassment problem.
 The app makes it easy for victims to file an online sexual harassment report, which collects valuable information and insight to law enforcement.
-Data collected could be used for keyword search, crime map creation and cross-referencing with other law enforcement database.
+Data collected are used to generate an interactive city crime map in ArcGIS.
+Sexual Harassment Crime database is set up to help law enforcement with keyword search, crime map creation and cross-referencing with other law enforcement database.

 For more information, please watch our Youtube presentation demo(Youtube video) and see our presentation (in pdf format).